NWA When Our Shadows Fall: Storylines

 The event will feature professional wrestling matches that involved different wrestlers from pre-existing scripted feuds and storylines.
 Wrestlers portray heroes, villains, or less distinguishable characters in scripted events that build tension and culminate in a wrestling match or series of matches.
 The fourth season of NWA's weekly flagship program, Power, featured storylines leading up to the pay-per-view.

-At Back For the Attack, Trevor Murdoch defeated Chris Adonis to retain the NWA National Championship, before being assaulted by Adonis thereafter.
+At Back for the Attack, Trevor Murdoch defeated Chris Adonis to retain the NWA National Championship, before being assaulted by Adonis thereafter.
 On the same night, Nick Aldis successfully defended the NWA Worlds Heavyweight Championship against Aron Stevens.
 The following Tuesday on the return episode of NWA Power, Adonis would align himself with Aldis and his stable Strictly Business (also including Thom Latimer and Kamille).
-They, along with Latimer, would later defeat NWA World Tag Team Champions Stevens and JR Kratos, and NWA World Television Champion Da Pope in the main event.
+They, along with Latimer, would later defeat NWA World Tag Team Champions Stevens and J. R. Kratos, and NWA World Television Champion Da Pope in the main event.
 The next week, Murdoch would set his sights on Aldis and the World Heavyweight Championship when he interrupted Aldis in an interview, before Adonis again jumped the National Champion.
 This prompted Murdoch to give Adonis a rematch, this time a No Disqualification match.
 Adonis would win the match and title by taking advantage of the champion's injured neck.
 On the debut of the NWA's new recap show, Powerrr Surge, on April 13, a battle royal featuring non-champions was announced, with the winner going on to challenge Aldis for the NWA Worlds Heavyweight Championship at When Our Shadows Fall.
 On the April 20 episode, dubbed Super Power, Aldis' exhibition match against Jordan Clearwater ended in a no contest after the referee went to break up a beatdown of Murdoch by Strictly Business, in an effort to neutralize the threat of Murdoch to Aldis' reign.
 The following week, Adonis, Latimer, and Kratos would defeat Murdoch, Stevens, and Tim Storm after accidental interference from Sal Rinauro; with pre-match stipulations stating that since Murdoch's team lost, he would be suspended from the NWA for 30 days without pay (in contrast, if they had won, Murdoch would get a National Title rematch with Adonis).
 The #1 contender's battle royal took place on May 25, where Murdoch (returning despite only having left for 28 days instead of the stipulated 30) last eliminated Adonis (who relinquished the National Championship to compete) to win the match and the opportunity at the pay-per-view.